TheHolyChickn/latex-hub/README.md

     - config: opens the config menu for editing

-- grades are implemented as follows: when a semester starts, part of the config file for that class implements a few classes of grades (user inputted), along with their weightings.
+- grades are implemented as follows: when a semester starts, part of the config file for that class implements a few types of assignments (user inputted), along with their weightings.
 The user then inputs assignments with point values in each specified class.
-Users should be able to specify "drop lowest grade" on any class of grades
+Users should be able to specify "drop lowest grade" on any class of grades (this seems complex, lets not implement it for now)

 - the current active course should be displayed